agduan/HackMIT-2025/README.md

   - Filler word detection and percentage
   - Pause analysis
   - Sentiment analysis
+  - Eye contact tracking and percentage
+  - Posture analysis and body language
 - **Visual Feedback**: Beautiful, intuitive UI with color-coded metrics
 - **Follow-up Questions**: AI-generated questions based on your presentation content
 - **Final Analysis**: Complete report at the end of your presentation